 The effect on us of loan modifications depends on how many modified loans subsequently re-default, which in turn can be affected by changes in housing values.
 Re-defaults can result in losses for us that could be greater than we would have paid had the loan not been modified.
 At this point, we cannot predict with a high degree of confidence what the ultimate re-default rate will be.
 In addition, because we do not have information in our database for all of the parameters used to determine which loans are eligible for modification programs, our estimates of the number of loans qualifying for modification programs are inherently uncertain.
 If legislation is enacted to permit a portion of a borrower's mortgage loan balance to be reduced in bankruptcy and if the borrower re-defaults after such reduction, then the amount we would be responsible to cover would be calculated after adding back the reduction.
-Unless a lender has obtained our prior approval, if a borrower's mortgage loan balance is reduced outside the bankruptcy context, including in association with a loan modification, and if the borrower re-defaults after such reduction, then under the terms of our policy the amount we would be responsible to cover would be calculated net of the reduction.
+Unless a lender has obtained our prior approval, if a borrower re-defaults after such reduction, and if the borrower re-defaults after such reduction, and if the borrower re-defaults after such reduction, then under the terms of our policy the amount we would be responsible to cover would be calculated net of the reduction.